STAY HEALTHY IN THE HEAT

 [Agriculture - A young worker arrived for her shift at a vineyard.
 She was pregnant, and her job required her to spend long hours tying grapevines in the sun.
 As the day wore on, the temperature soared, eventually reaching triple digits.
 After nine hours of work, she collapsed from heat exhaustion.
 Two days later, she was dead.
 She was 17 years old.]

 Hot weather is here.
 When you are working outside, extreme heat is not only uncomfortable…it can kill.
-Last year, thousands of workers in the United States got sick from exposure to heat on the job, and more than 30 workers died.
+In 2011, thousands of workers in the United States got sick from exposure to heat on the job, and more than 60 workers died.
 These illnesses and deaths were preventable.

 BEAT THE HEAT: THREE SIMPLE STEPS